beenotung/music-player/README.md

  - Save "delete" option on songs without slowing down the launching speed
  - Auto pause when media volumn is changed to zero
  - Auto pause when bluetooth is disconnected (iff bluetooth was connected)
+ - Search songs in playlist by filename / meta title

 ## Contact / Feedback
 Feel free to create feature requests or report bugs on https://github.com/beenotung/music-player